nickemma/Meridian/docs/ARCHITECTURE.md

 The Raft log grows unboundedly without compaction.
 Log compaction in Meridian:

-1. The leader takes a snapshot of the current storage engine state at a log index
+1. Leader takes a snapshot of the current storage engine state at a log index
-2. The snapshot is written to disk (Rust storage engine serializes state)
+2. Snapshot is written to disk (Rust storage engine serializes state, including all secret versions and current pointers, lease entries, policy versions, and audit records up to the snapshot index)
 3. All log entries up to the snapshot index are deleted from the Raft log
-4. New followers that join after compaction receive the snapshot instead of replaying the full log
+4. New followers receive the snapshot via streaming gRPC instead of replaying the full log

-Snapshot transfer uses a streaming gRPC call — large snapshots are sent in chunks.
-The follower applies the snapshot atomically: it discards its current state and replaces it with the snapshot.
-If the transfer is interrupted, the follower retains its previous state and requests the snapshot again.
+The audit log is included in snapshots.
+An auditor restoring from a snapshot gets the full audit history — the hash chain is preserved and verifiable from genesis through the snapshot index.

 ---

-## Monorepo Structure
+## Module Structure

 ```
 meridian/